 The timing, the investment, will the kids blow up the house while you’re gone.
 Or if you’re taking online yoga teacher training, hoping the kids won’t walk by the caera in their underwear.

 Then the normal mind-litany: What will training be like?
 Can you really do this?
 Will anyone like you?
 Will you like any of the other teachers?
 What the hell have you gotten yourself into?

 You see-saw between I’m nervous-I’m excited-I’m nervous-I’m excited.

-Holy crap.
-The first session ended and your brain is friend from new words, new ideas, and just how far your comfort zone is going to be stretched.
-The day after your first training, you’re exhausted and hung over.
-(Oh yeah, training hang overs are a real thing.)
+The first session ended and your brain is fried from new words, new ideas, and just how far your comfort zone is going to be stretched.
+The day after your first session, you’re exhausted and have a yoga teacher training hangover.

-This is my favorite part of teacher training and one of these days I’m going to snap some Before & After pics.
-Those wide-eyed stares of terror, like sitting at base camp after you’ve agreed to climb Mt.
+This is the wide-eyed stares of terror stage.
+Like sitting at base camp after you’ve agreed to climb Mt.
 Everest.

-Whoa baby, this is when those doubts really rear their ugly heads.
+This is when doubts surface.
 The requirements feel a bit like you’re in school again, and you were never a top-notch student.
 Words are rambling in your head and you’re not sure the difference between updog and downdog anymore.

-You’re going to have to get in front of people and actually–gulp–teach.
-Who the hell are you to be teaching anyone?
+You’re going to have to get in front of people and actually teach.
 Clearly you don’t know enough–that’s why you’re in teacher training.
 Who’s going to take yoga from you?
 No one’s going to be interested, no one’s going to show up.

 You want this, and you’re going to do it.
 It’s been hard, but you put your head down and kept checking off requirements one by one.
 You’re not there yet, but you’re closer than you were two months ago.